Agent Management API

 Implementation:

-Uses three-phase cascade deletion (same pattern as users API):
+Uses four-phase cascade deletion (same pattern as users API):

 - Collection: Query all memory spaces for records where participantId = agentId